 When you consider free things to do on a European Vacation, perhaps the well-worn cliche that says "the best things in life are free" springs to mind.

 Most overworked phrases earn their status because they deal in truth.
 I find when I travel that the most memorable sights and experiences usually involve no admission charge.
-Here are 10 such places (in no particular order) linked from other About travel sites.
+Here are 10 such places (in no particular order).
 Find them and enjoy!

-The Queen's Guard in London changes in the Forecourt inside the gates of Buckingham Palace at 11.30 a.m. every day during the summer months and on alternating days in the winter.
+The Queen's Guard in London changes in the Forecourt inside the gates of Buckingham Palace at 10:45 a.m. every day.
 Although it's free to view, you should invest some time to get there early enough for a good vantage point.
 This might be Europe's most popular free attraction, and the crowds can be huge.

 From 2003-13, much of the Rijksmuseum was closed to visitors as renovations were completed.
 During that time, visitors learned to appreciate the museum's gardens.
 A free printed guide will point out some art treasures that cannot be seen elsewhere at any price, let alone for free.
 Please note that the garden is not open on weekends.